Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Monomakh's hat

-In Russian literature, there has long been a version that one of the oldest medieval crowns belongs to the number of Russian royal regalia, allegedly sent as a gift to the Grand Duke of Kiev Vladimir Monomakh by the Byzantine emperor Konstantin Monomakh.
-Along with the "cap of Monomakh", a scepter was allegedly sent from the Byzantine emperor.
+In Russian literature, there has long been a version that among the Russian royal regalia belongs one of the oldest medieval crowns, allegedly sent as a gift to the Grand Duke of Kyiv Vladimir Monomakh by the Byzantine Emperor Constantine Monomakh.
+Along with the “Monomakh’s cap,” a scepter was allegedly sent from the Byzantine emperor.

 Monomakh's hat

 The origins of this attribute of power and dignity of European monarchs also lie in antiquity.
 The scepter was considered a necessary accessory of Zeus (Jupiter) and his wife Hera (Juno).
-As an indispensable sign of dignity, the scepter was used by ancient rulers and officials (except for emperors), for example, the Roman consuls.
+As an indispensable sign of dignity, the scepter was used by ancient rulers and officials (except emperors), for example, Roman consuls.
 The scepter, as an obligatory regalia of power, was present at the coronation of sovereigns throughout Europe.
-In the sixteenth century. he is also mentioned in the rite of the wedding of Russian tsars
+In the sixteenth century. it is also mentioned in the wedding ceremony of Russian tsars

 “Big outfit” by Mikhail Fedorovich (hat, scepter, orb).